 Somehow, through it all, the Thais here are still friendly and smiling.
 I just felt dissapointment and anger at the greed that has transformed this place.
 A rare piece of paradise has been ruined probably foreever.

-Phi Phi Don before and after the tsunami:
+Phi Phi Don before (left) and after (right) the tsunami:

 I went again in 2002.
 You can already see that it’s getting a bit busier than the previous year.